bitliner/AngularChart/README.md

 # AngularChart

 AngularChart is an angularjs directive that simplifies the creation of a chart.
-It lets you to create a chart in a declarative way with the minimum effort using specific html tags.
+It lets you to create a chart in a declarative way with the minimum effort using specific html tags and attributes.

 ## Usage